genielabs/HomeGenie/content/clients.md

 ## Open Source client for Android

-The open source client for Android and Windows Phone is meant to be a quick shortcut for accessing your HomeGenie server.
+The open source client for Android and Windows Phone are meant to be a quick shortcut for accessing your HomeGenie server.
 This is still intended to be used for administration and testing purposes as it will give full access to HomeGenie server.